magiciansz/NUS-RetiMark/README.md

 ## Github Actions (For Express Backend)

-We automate testing and deployments of our express backend during code changes.
+We automate testing and deployments of our Express backend during code changes.
 We do not test and deploy other services as the entire pipeline would be extremely time-consuming, for each code change made.
+We also introduce automated version caching, which automates release notes and archiving of version files.

 ### Continuous Integration